9/11 Asthma & COPD Lawyers

 - Additional infections and illnesses of the respiratory system

-- Additional illnesses and conditions impacting other organs and body systems due to not enough oxygen getting through the body.
+- Additional illnesses and conditions which impact other organs and body systems due to not enough oxygen getting through the body.

 Infections of the Respiratory Tract

 Respiratory tract infections can be viral or bacterial in nature.
-These infections are categorized based on the location within the respiratory tract, either the upper respiratory tract or lower respiratory tract.
-Symptoms of respiratory tract infections include difficulty breathing, congestion, body aches, and fatigue, in addition to coughing.
+These infections are categorized based on the location within the respiratory tract (either the upper respiratory tract or lower respiratory tract).
+Symptoms of respiratory tract infections include difficulty breathing, congestion, body aches, fatigue, as well as coughing.
 Respiratory infections can develop from other illnesses, such as bronchitis, pneumonia, and common colds.
 People with weakened immune systems, lung disease, or heart disease are more susceptible to respiratory tract infections.

 Complications of Respiratory Conditions